-This winter, local artist and current Guggenheim fellow Rick Araluce has hand built a large replica of Seattle’s Great Northern train tunnel inside MadArt Studio.
-When the real tunnel opened in 1905, it was the highest and widest tunnel in the US.
-Rick’s version is half scale, filling MadArt’s studio.
-Viewers will find themselves immersed in a sensory experience that incorporates light and sound, creating a mysterious illusion.
-After four months of construction, The Great Northern is now open through February 27th.
+From October, 2015 through January, 2016, local artist and current Guggenheim fellow Rick Araluce hand built a large replica of Seattle’s Great Northern train tunnel inside MadArt Studio.
+When the real tunnel opened in 1905, it was the highest and widest in the US.
+Rick’s version was half scale, filling MadArt’s studio.
+Viewers found themselves immersed in a sensory experience that incorporated light and sound, creating a mysterious illusion.

-This exhibit is supported, in part, by awards from 4Culture and the Office of Arts & Culture.
+This exhibit was supported, in part, by awards from 4Culture and the Office of Arts & Culture.

 January 16th - February 27th, 2016